mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/preferences.en.md

 >
 > Note
 >
-> Note that the `auto_return` attribute only works for Checkout Pro's `redirect` and `mobile` mode.
+> Note that the `auto_return` attribute only works for Payment Brick's `redirect` and `mobile` mode.
 It does not work in modal mode since in the latter the buyer remains on the site throughout the payment process.

 ![autoreturn](/images/web-payment-checkout/autoreturn-img.png)